nesfit/fitcrack/README.md

 Visit [CHANGELOG](CHANGELOG.md) to see changes between different versions of Fitcrack

 ### Upgrade to newer Fitcrack version
-Visit [UPGRADE](UPGRADE.md) to sse how to upgrade Fitcrack (must be installed directly, not a docker version) to newer version.
+Visit [UPGRADE](UPGRADE.md) to see how to upgrade Fitcrack (must be installed directly, not a docker version) to newer version.